 Mr. Roldan also serves on various boards and committees including the Chicago board of the Local Initiatives Support Corporation, Latino Policy Forum, Housing Partnership Network, and The National Museum of Puerto Rican Arts and Culture.
 He is a member of the Community Development Advisory Committee of PNC bank, and served on Governor Pat Quinn’s Illinois Torture Inquiry and Relief Commission, is board chair of the Cook County Housing Authority, and on the Advisory Board of the Marshall Bennett Institute of Real Estate at Roosevelt University and served as Mayor-elect Lightfoot’s Housing Transition Committee Co-chair, and was appointed by Governor Pritzker to the Capital Development Board.

-Mr. Roldán was a participant in President Bill Clinton's Economic Conferences held in Little Rock, Ark., in 1992 and Columbus, Ohio, in 1995.
-In 2006, Mr. Roldán co-authored “Casa y Comunidad, a Latino Home and Neighborhood Design” book, and in 2012 participated in the publication of Independent for Life/Homes and Neighborhoods for an Aging America.
+Mr. Roldan was a participant in President Clinton's Economic Conferences held in Little Rock in 1992, and Columbus, Ohio in 1995.
+Mr. Roldan co-authored Casa y Comunidad, a Latino Home and Neighborhood Design book, and participated in the publication of Independent for Life/Homes and Neighborhoods for an Aging America.